Pam Hyatt

+Pamela "Pam" Hyatt (born April 9, 1936) is an American-born Canadian actress.

+Career

-Pamela "Pam" Hyatt (born April 9, 1936) is a Canadian actress who played Noble Heart Horse in 1986's The Care Bears Movie II: A New Generation and the voice of Kaede in the English version of Inuyasha, guest-starred in USA Network's The Dead Zone and voiced Campe and Atropos in Class of the Titans.
+Pam is best known for voicing Noble Heart Horse in 1986's The Care Bears Movie II: A New Generation and the voice of Kaede in the English version of Inuyasha.
+She also guest-starred in USA Network's The Dead Zone and voiced Campe and Atropos in Class of the Titans.

 In 2012, Hyatt released her debut album Pamalot! with Peter Hill on piano.

+Personal life

-Hyatt is the mother of Carson T. Foster and Zack Ward.
+Hyatt is the mother of Carson T. Foster and actor Zack Ward.